lisajamhoury/simple-peer-server/README.md

 # Usage

 You must have [node and npm](https://nodejs.org/en/download/) installed to use this module.
-(If this is new to you, here's [an explanation of node](https://www.youtube.com/watch?v=FjWbUK2HdCo&t=0s) you might want to watch first.)
+(If this is new to you, you might want to watch [this explanation of node](https://www.youtube.com/watch?v=FjWbUK2HdCo&t=0s) before continuing.)

 Install the package using npm or your favorite package manager.